Acne / Pimples Treatment

 • People who work in chemical or oil industries and come in contact with hydrocarbons, heavy oils, and cutting oil, wax, and grease and coal tar derivatives can develop acne.

-• People working in hot and humid climate can develop acne.
+• People working in a hot and humid climate can develop acne.